 We aim to create within our sessions and our workplace culture a positive and inclusive atmosphere for LGBT young people and adults, both staff and service users.
 We will sensitively support anyone who is experiencing feelings of questioning or distress about gender identity, in line with our staff support systems and safeguarding protocols.
 We recognise that autistic young people are statistically more likely to experience gender dysphoria and to identify as transgender.
-Some dysphoric young people may go on to transition as adults, while for others their dysphoria may resolve during adolescence.
-In supporting young people we will liaise where appropriate with parent/carers and other professionals, and follow Government guidance 1.
+Some dysphoria may resolve during adolescence.
+In supporting young people we will liaise where appropriate with parent/carers and other professionals, and follow Government guidance .